Have you ever thought about cannabis as an alternative to alcohol consumption?

 How does cannabis affect the body?

 Cannabis contains endocannabinoids that react with the body’s endocannabinoid system.
 The function of the endocannabinoid system in the body is to create homeostasis.
 The ECS has receptors placed throughout the body, and cannabinoids “speak” to those receptors to create changes.
 Our bodies produce their own cannabinoids (endocannabinoids) or you can affect changes in the ECS with phytocannabinoids, like those found in cannabis.
-To date scientists have identified over 100 cannabinoids present in the cannabis plant, with THC and CBD being the most well know and well studied.
+To date scientists have identified over 100 cannabinoids present in the cannabis plant, with THC and CBD being the most well known and well studied.

 SHORT TERM EFFECTS